Whether on the go or chillaxing at home, solar power has the potential to power our lives.

 On the go, go, go

-If 170 million people with an iPhone charged it with a solar charger the energy saved would power ALL the homes in Cedar Rapids, Iowa for a year.
+If 170 million people with an iPhone charged it with a solar charger the energy saved would power ALL the homes in Cedar Rapids, Iowa, for one year.

 Here are three solar power options for those of us not content with sitting in front of a TV all day.

-- A portable solar charger will allow you to charge your devices including computers at much faster speed (given its higher watt capacity).
-This particular solar charger gives you a great middle of the road device that can charge small items yet is powerful enough to juice your larger electronics if your so choose.
+- A portable solar charger will allow you to charge your devices including computers more quickly (given its higher watt capacity).
+This particular solar charger gives you a great middle of the road device that can charge small items yet is powerful enough to juice your larger electronics if you so choose.

 Home is where the heart is